Trying a Private Hammam in Morocco: What It Was Really Like

 From the airport, it was a 35-minute ride to my hotel for the night—Idou Anfa, located in the heart of Casablanca’s business district.
 The hotel staff was welcoming, and despite breakfast having just ended, the desk agent graciously gave me the extension to call room service and order breakfast at no extra charge.

-The spa is on the first floor, six floors below my room.
-There’s also a gym and an outdoor pool.
+The spa was on the first floor, six floors below my room.
+There was also a gym and an outdoor pool—not that I planned to use either.

-When I checked in at the spa reception, I was about to book the massage—but then I noticed they offered several types of hammams.
+When I checked in at the spa reception, I was all set to book the massage.
+But then I noticed they offered several types of hammams.
 I asked about them.
-The receptionist didn’t speak much English, but we were able to communicate.
-At her suggestion, I decided to try a 30-minute traditional ritual hammam followed by a 30-minute massage.
+The receptionist didn’t speak much English, but we managed.
+At her suggestion, I changed my mind and booked a 30-minute traditional ritual hammam followed by a 30-minute massage.

 The word hammam translates to “the spreader of warmth” in Arabic.
 My female attendant, known as a kessala—a traditional term for women who perform scrubbing in Moroccan hammams—guided me through the experience.
 She instructed me to remove all my clothing and put on the robe left on the massage table.
 After doing so, I followed her to the treatment room—it was warm, steamy, and smelled of eucalyptus.